GSA/challenges-and-prizes/pages/events.md

       <div class="card-body text-center"> <i class="fas fa-calendar" style="color: #FA9441; font-size: 3em; padding-bottom: 20px;" title="Current Event"></i>
         <h2 class="card-title text-center" style="font-weight: 900;">May 4, 2023</h2>
         <h4>Career Z Challenge Information Session</h4>
-        <p class="card-text text-center"> The Career Z Challenge, sponsored by the U.S. Department of Education, is a $2.5 million multi-phase prize challenge to create and/or enhance high-quality, WBL opportunities in career and technical education (CTE) programs through the expansion of WBL ecosystems.
+        <p class="card-text text-center"> The Career Z Challenge, sponsored by the U.S. Department of Education, is a $2.5 million multi-phase prize challenge to create and/or enhance high-quality, WBL opportunities in career and technical education (CTE) programs through the expansion of WBL ecosystems. <br/>

-Join us to learn more about:
+Join us to learn more about why you should submit, what to submit, and how to submit. <br/>
-* Why you should submit
-* What to submit
-* How to submit

 Can’t make it?
-Register anyway and we’ll send you a link to the recording.
+Register anyway and we’ll send you a link to the recording. <br/>

           <b>May 4, 2023 <br/>